 A. If you are participating in a Kent State faculty-led short term program you can check with the faculty member regarding the costs and deadlines of the class.
 Since there are so many short-term programs it is typical for the Student Financial Aid Office to not receive any cost information about the class abroad.
 In order for us to update your student account to show that you have additional costs that you may incur as a result of studying abroad you can submit the Study Abroad/Away Cost of Attendance Increase Form.
 In most cases, it will allow for additional Parent PLUS loan funds or an alternative loan.

 Q. I need to depart before the semester begins, would I be able to obtain my refund early?

 A. No, your financial aid can be applied to your Bursar account no earlier than 10 days prior to the first day of class at Kent State.
 It may take several days after the funds transfer for you to receive any excess funds in the form of a refund.
-It is highly recommended that you set up your BankMobile Account before leaving the country.
+It is highly recommended that you select a refund preference before leaving the country.
 It is also suggested that you have 2-3 weeks of funds available so that you are able to cover the first few weeks of living expenses before you receive a refund.
-For further questions regarding refunds and your BankMobile account please contact the One Stop for Student Services at 330-672-6000.
+For further questions regarding refunds, please contact the One Stop for Student Services at 330-672-6000.